makeway4pK/shoTree/README.md

 			ones using dashes and slashes.
 No extra compiler options needed.</p>

 <h2>Other data types:</h2>
-				<p>int , char , string		types are supported by default
+				<p>int , char , string		types are supported by default.
   			If your tree stores data types other than int, char and string, then you would need to define two functions for the data type in global scope or class shoTree:</p>